 Inspection of the hands (gout, rheumatism?).
 Radial and ulnar pulse?
-Rough assessment of flexibility and muscular strength.
+Assessment of joint mobility and muscular strength.
 Triceps and biceps tendon reflex?
 Sensibility?

-Inspection of the lower legs and feet (ulcers, varices?).
+Inspection of the lower legs and feet (ulcers, varicose veins?).
 Femoral, popliteal, dorsal pedis and tibialis posterior pulse?
-Rough assessment of flexibility and muscular strength.
+Assessment of joint mobility and muscular strength.
 Patellar and Achilles tendon reflex?
 Sensibility?